green-john/savingDeposits/README.md

 In order to start interacting with the system a first user must be created.
 The api only allows to create clients, so in order to get admin access, you must create a client user, and then change the role directly in the database.
-This was you will have an admin that can then be used to create realtors and more admins.
+This way you will have an admin that can then be used to create realtors and more admins.

 ## Docs